 All Chemistry Department teaching assistants spend one hour a week holding office hours.
 For this semester, all office hours will be held via zoom.
-The address for general chemistry office hour help will be posted in Brightspace.
+The address for general chemistry office hour help will be posted on Brightspace.
 A link to the schedule will be posted on Brightspace as soon as it is available.
 If you need help with background information, performing the lab calculations, or the material covered in lecture, you can contact any TA teaching your course during their office hour slot via zoom.
-If you have a question regarding something specific to your lab section or grading, then you should consult your own TA, but any CHM102 TA can answer general questions on the experiment or the lecture material.
-Most CHM 114 TAs will also be familiar with the CHM 101 and 102 material.
+If you have a question regarding something specific to your lab section or grading, then you should consult your own TA, but any CHM114 TA can answer general questions on the experiment or the lecture material.